 Markov Random Flights

 Markov Random Flights is the first systematic presentation of the theory of Markov random flights in the Euclidean spaces of different dimensions.
-Markov random flight is a stochastic dynamic system subject to the control of an external Poisson process and represented by the stochastic motion of a particle that moves at constant finite speed and changes its direction at random Poisson time instants.
-The initial (and each new) direction are taken at random according to some probability distribution on the unit sphere.
-Such stochastic motion is the basic model for describing many real finite-velocity transport phenomena arising in statistical physics, chemistry, biology, environmental science, financial markets.
-Markov random flights acts as an effective tool for modeling the slow and super-slow diffusion processes arising in various fields of science and technology.
+Markov random flights is a stochastic dynamic system subject to the control of an external Poisson process and represented by the stochastic motion of a particle that moves at constant finite speed and changes its direction at random Poisson time instants.
+The initial (and each new) direction is taken at random according to some probability distribution on the unit sphere.
+Such stochastic motion is the basic model for describing many real finite-velocity transport phenomena arising in statistical physics, chemistry, biology, environmental science and financial markets.
+Markov random flights acts as an effective tool for modelling the slow and super-slow diffusion processes arising in various fields of science and technology.

-- Suitable for graduate students and for specialists and professionals in applied areas
+- Suitable for graduate students and specialists and professionals in applied areas.

 - Introduces a new unified approach based on the powerful methods of mathematical analysis, such as integral transforms, generalized, hypergeometric and special functions.